Lswbanban/RickArdurous/README.md

 - Game Engine Optim
 	- add the PSTR()/F() macro around the menu strings?
 	- bug in Rick state machine, from Fall to Death (for example jump in dynamite explosion)
+	- stalactite doesn't destroy stalagmite anymore?
+	- the mirror of the left wall is not correct for the coordinate x=0 (example in the main menu level)
 - Sound/LED FX
 	- different sound for picking crate/statuette/graal
 	- dynamite explosion